-^{1.} This chart includes information about more buildings than were referenced in previous Annual Reports.
+1. This chart includes information about more buildings than were referenced in previous Annual Reports.
 Previous Annual Reports included fire statistics pertaining to traditional on-campus student residence halls but did not include statistics pertaining to certain other types of mixed-use on-campus buildings, such as those that are used, for example, to house both faculty and students.
 This chart includes fire statistics for portions of the latter category of buildings that are used for student housing, as well as common areas and areas used to access such student housing.
-Fire statistics about the newly included buildings are included for 2018, and statistics for 2017 have been included for such buildings as well (the chart reflects that no fires in the student-occupied units or common areas of newly included buildings were reported in 2017).
+Fire statistics about the newly included buildings are included for 2018.